MicrosoftDocs/azure-docs/articles/governance/machine-configuration/machine-configuration-azure-automation-migration.md

 - Unregister servers from Azure Automation State Configuration
 - Assign configurations to servers using machine configuration

-Guest configuration uses DSC version 3 with PowerShell version 7.
+Machine configuration uses DSC version 3 with PowerShell version 7.
 DSC version 3 can coexist with older versions of DSC in [Windows](/powershell/dsc/getting-started/wingettingstarted) and [Linux](/powershell/dsc/getting-started/lnxgettingstarted).
 The implementations are separate.
 However, there's no conflict detection.

-Guest configuration doesn't require publishing modules or configurations in to a service, or compiling in a service.
+Machine configuration doesn't require publishing modules or configurations in to a service, or compiling in a service.
 Instead, content is developed and tested using purpose-built tooling and published anywhere the machine can reach over HTTPS (typically Azure Blob Storage).